 - Formulate a constructively aligned simulation programme.

-- Demonstrate an effective debrief in the context of an immersive simulation scenario.
+- Critically reflect on effective debrief in the context of a simulation scenario.

 |Graduate Attributes and Skills

 ||Participants can expect to develop an increased appreciation of lifelong learning and enquiry over the unit.
 Additionally, by focusing on reflection and debriefing method, participants will be able to utilise the same skills in every part of their professional and personal lives.

 The unit will enhance the participants' communication skills as debriefers and educators and influence their personal effectiveness and confidence in being able to apply the skills and knowledge from this unit into creating educational solutions in their workplace.